 Let designated personnel operate the valves to cut off the fuel supply.
 Do not operate the valves yourself.

 Avoid forced ventilation of structures and excavations.
 Forced ventilation may increase the possibility of a flammable atmosphere.

 Operational Safety - What We Expect From Contractors

-EnLink Midstream expects all contractors to follow guidelines to promote safety while working with the company.
-In addition to complying with applicable law, our Environment, Health and Safety Manual outlines the requirements that contractors must follow in order to work for EnLink Midstream.
+EnLink expects all contractors to follow guidelines to promote safety while working with the company.
+In addition to complying with applicable law, our Environment, Health and Safety Manual outlines the requirements that contractors must follow to work for EnLink.
 The manual is provided to contractors prior the start of a project, and these policies are required to be followed during the course of work.